 Living standards around the world were roughly equal in 1750.
 Back then, the people in India had a per-capita income slightly lower than the people of England or Italy.
 Indian agriculture and textile industries were even more sophisticated than that of the West.
 Even in 1850, living standards were not very different.
 Today the average person in the developed world is ten to twenty times richer than a person in the developing world.
 Norway, the world’s richest country, is 496 times richer than Burundi, the world’s poorest country.
 This wealth disparity has to do with the developed world’s embrace of capitalism, individual freedom, and good governance; which enabled capital accumulation, social mobility, as well as the scientific advances and innovations that improved life for all.

 India and the rest of the world failed to create an agricultural revolution and industrial revolution due to various reasons.
 Scientific innovation in India basically stopped in the 9th century with the deep entrenchment of the caste system after Hinduism’s revival under Adi Shankara.
 After this period, there were individual isolated efforts to advance scientific research such as the Kerala School, but these were rare solipsistic efforts.
 The hardening of caste distinctions subsequently destroyed meritocracy, which is vital for good governance and was so fundamental to Indian governance earlier.
 Rigid social practices grew strong and freedoms declined precipitously.
 Consequently, India underwent a very long period of socio-economic stagnation and failed to advance in the fields of technology, science, economics, and political philosophy.
 Indian society became very feudal and closed itself to scientific thinking and new ideas.
 We even lost Chanakya’s teachings and completely forgot about the Arthashastra until it was rediscovered in 1904.
 India had to wait until British rule for the fruits of Western civilization (ideas, institutions, scientific and technological advances) to become firmly implanted.
 All of this made India very vulnerable to invasions by Western imperial powers, and the subcontinent would eventually become colonized by the British, French, and Portuguese.
+By 1947, India’s share of world trade declined to 2 per cent, and per-capita income barely increased from its 1776 levels.
+In the meantime, the West had increased its income by at least 10 times.

 The very backward Western European kingdoms, in the meanwhile, totally reversed course and became open-minded and curious after the 15th century.
 They eagerly embraced ideas and sciences from the East, and developed them.
 They invented new ideas and institutions (for example, democracy, the modern corporation, etc), which the rest of the world back then did not possess, that gave them a military and economic edge.
 They broke out of feudalism and moved towards property rights, individual liberties, and capitalism.
 They developed strong institutions and a competitive mindset.
 The resultant scientific, technological, and institutional advances made them increasingly prosperous and healthier, and eventually culminated in the Agricultural and Industrial Revolutions of the 18th and 19th centuries.
 It was then that the West began to significantly diverge from the rest in terms of material prosperity, development, and economic productivity.